-In 2016, Stratford Academy decided to host an event that would give our community an opportunity to quite simply “Celebrate the Arts”.
+In 2016, Stratford Academy embarked on hosting an event that would give our community an opportunity to quite simply “Celebrate the Arts”.
 In planning, the school realized that this must be accomplished by lifting up and recognizing the organizations in Middle Georgia which were already providing leadership in the art world.
-Community partnerships were formed with the Macon Arts Alliance, Mercer University, Museum of Arts and Sciences, and Wesleyan College, for a week-long event focused on the visual arts.
+Community partnerships were formed with the Macon Arts Alliance, Mercer University, Middle Georgia State University, Museum of Arts and Sciences, and Wesleyan College, for a week-long event focused on the visual arts.
 The idea was to bring these local leaders in our art community to one event which would promote each of these organizations contributions to the arts and expose participants to new artists, experiences, and opportunities for learning.

 Highlights from Previous Years: